 Myrmicinae: one of the ant (Formicidae) subfamilies.
 Relates to Identification.

 Myrmicines : ants belonging to the subfamily Myrmicinae.
 Relates to Identification.

 Passive surveillance: the detection of exotic species through haphazard, unplanned and unsolicited observations by the general public, farmers, orchardists, gardeners, veterinarians, plant pathologists and others.

 Polymorphic: workers occurring in different sizes.
-In Pheidole, there is a distinct large worker caste (referred to as majors or soldiers) and a distinct minor worker caste (referred to as minors).
-In Solenopsis invicta, S. geminata and Monomorium destructor the castes are less distinct, with wide range of sizes from very small to very large.
+In Pheidole species, there is a distinct large worker caste (referred to as majors or soldiers) and a distinct minor worker caste (referred to as minors).
+In Solenopsis invicta, S. geminata and Trichomyrmex destructor the castes are less distinct, with wide range of sizes from very small to very large.
+Relates to Identification.

 A number of these definitions were sourced or adapted from the PIAkey, the SPREP/SPC Guidelines, the book Managing Biosecurity across borders, an MPI publication, which features an extensive biosecurity glossary geared more toward animal diseases.